-- Discuss on a general basis the type of information to be disclosed and type of presentation to be made regarding financial information and earnings guidance to analysts and rating agencies.
+- Discuss with management on a general basis the type of information to be disclosed and type of presentation to be made regarding financial information and earnings guidance to analysts and rating agencies.

 - Discuss any changes in accounting principles, significant judgment areas and significant or complex transactions (including any off-balance sheet structures) that occurred.
 Consider management's handling of proposed audit adjustments identified by the independent auditors.

-- Consult with Internal Audit, independent auditors and accounting personnel on the integrity of the internal and external financial reporting process.
-Determine if key reporting objectives are being met.
+- Review and discuss with Internal Audit, independent auditors and accounting personnel the integrity of the internal and external financial reporting process and the achievement of key reporting objectives.

 - On a quarterly basis, discuss with the independent auditors (1) the quality of the Company's accounting policies and practices to be employed in connection with the financial statements and all critical accounting policies and practices used; (2) alternative treatments of financial information under GAAP that have been discussed with management, including the ramifications of the use of alternative treatments and the treatment preferred by the independent auditor; and (3) all other material written communications between the auditor and management, specifically including any management letter and any schedule of unadjusted differences.

-- Provide disclosures and reports as required by SEC regulations for inclusion in the annual report, Form 10-K and annual proxy statements.
+- Provide Audit Committee disclosures and reports as required by SEC regulations for inclusion in the annual report, Form 10-K and annual proxy statements.

-- Appropriately address all inquiries and/or investigations by the SEC or other governmental agencies of the Company's reporting practices.
+- Appropriately review and monitor management's response to all inquiries and/or investigations by the SEC or other governmental agencies of the Company's reporting practices.